-&lt;sup>143 All responses received will be available for public inspection and may be placed on the Halton Borough Council website.
-This will include details of the site, your name and organisation but the remainder of your personal details will remain confidential.
-Anonymous responses will not be accepted.

-Where applicable

-Asset Description

-Please provide a brief description of the asset?

-The second of th

-If there are buildings on the site please provide

-information in relation to whether the buildings are in us and whether they are likely to be retained. e
+Asset Description Please provide a brief description of the asset?
+If there are buildings on the site please provide information in relation to whether the buildings are in use and whether they are likely to be retained.
+Planning history (please include details of any existing or previous planning applications or permissions relating to this site) What are the surrounding land uses?

-and whether they are likely to be retained.

-Planning history (please include details of any existing or

-previous planning applications or permissions relating to this site)

-uns site)

-What are the surrounding land uses?

 Policy Designation

-Please tell us about any known policy designations th developing t his site (e.g.

-Conservation Area, Green Belt, Protected Open Space, I Key Area of Change etc).
+Please tell us about any known policy designations that may need to be considered when developing this site (e.g. Conservation Area, Green Belt, Protected Open Space, Key Area of Change etc).

 Planning History

-Is the asset subject to a planning application, or subject o Is the asset subject to a planning application, or subject of an existing planning permission?
-Yes □ No □
+Is the asset subject to a planning application, or subject of an existing planning permission?
+Yes   No 🗆

 Please provide details

-Tiease provide details

-Statement of Significance / Heritage Value

-Statement of Significance:

-(Identify the significance of the asset in the local

-context)

-Age

-Rarity

-A .
-I

-Aesthetic Value: (the intrinsic design value of an asset relation to local

-styles, materials or other distinctive local
+Statement of Significance / Heritage Value Statement of Significance: (Identify the significance of the asset in the local context) Age Rarity Aesthetic Value: (the intrinsic design value of an asset relation to local styles, materials or other distinctive local characteristics) Group Value (assets with a clear visual, design or historic relationships)

-characteristics)

-Group Value

-(assets with a clear visual, design or historic relationships)

-· F-7

-Evidential Value (additional value from contemporary or historic written record) Historic Association (links to local historic events or figures) Archaeological interest Designed landscapes (landscape, parks and gardens) Landmark status Social and communal value (relating to places perceived as a source of local identity, distinctiveness, social interaction and coherence; often residing in intangible aspects of heritage contribution to the 'collective memory' of a place) Survival (does it survive in a substantial and recognisable form; are historic features and layout still present; does it represent a significant element in the development of the area) Any Other Information Any Care morniadon
+Evidential Value (additional value from contemporary or historic written record) Historic Association (links to local historic events or figures) Archaeological interest Designed landscapes (landscape, parks and gardens) Landmark status Social and communal value (relating to places perceived as a source of local identity, distinctiveness, social interaction and coherence; often residing in intangible aspects of heritage contribution to the 'collective memory' of a place) Survival (does it survive in a substantial and recognisable form; are historic features and layout still present; does it represent a significant element in the development of the area)

+Any Other Information